This post may contain affiliate links. Please read our disclosure policy.

 How Much Salt Should I Use?

-To get safe sodium amount for things you want to lacto-ferment, you take 2% of the entire weight of said vegetable or fruit.
-This will tell you the concentration of sodium you need to stay within safe fermentation levels.
+To create a safe sodium concentration for things you want to lacto-ferment, you take 2% of the entire weight of said vegetable or fruit.
+This will tell you the amount of sodium you need to stay within safe fermentation levels.
 For this kimchi recipe, I don’t measure the sodium as I just salt the leaves and wash it off.
 However, if you are making other lacto-fermented foods the example below with help you determine how much salt to use in your ferment.

 For example, if you have 500g of cucumber, you take 500g x .02 to equal 10g.
 This mean you should add at least 10g of salt to your brine solution.